dockette/packagist/README.md

 - Redis (memory storage)
 - Solr (search engine)

-This version is [locked to](https://github.com/composer/packagist/commit/2d90743bec035e87928f4afa356ba28a1547608f) version before Packagist switched search engine to Algolia.
+This version contains the latest version of Packagist [fork with a search engine for Algolia and Solr](https://github.com/ModelTech/packagist).
+By default it is set to Solr

 ## Installation